F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Senna was truly dancing in the rain.
 There was no stopping the man.
 He was catching up with Alain Prost at a mind-boggling 15 seconds a lap.
 When had we last heard of that kind of speed difference?
 Had the race gone on for one more lap, Senna would have been the winner.
 Regardless, he left his mark here.

-Michael Schumacher ends the race nearly a minute ahead of the second-placed man.
+Michael Schumacher ended the race nearly a minute ahead of the second-placed man.
 Had he gone any faster, Schumacher would have lapped Alesi in second place before the race ended.
 Can you beat that?
 Barring the winner, every other driver on track would have been one lap down.

 It is not a coincidence that both Senna and Schumacher were called rain masters as a rain situation meant that they would win that race.
 There would be very few races where Senna or Schumacher did not win on a rain-soaked track.